spree/spree/guides/content/developer/customization/asset.markdown

 ### Managing your application's assets

-Assets that customize your Spree store should go inside the appropriate directories inside `vendor/assets/spree`.
+Assets that customize your Spree store should go inside the appropriate directories inside `vendor/assets/images/spree`, `vendor/assets/javascripts/spree`, or `vendor/assets/stylesheets/spree`.
 This is done so that these assets do not interfere with other parts of your application.

 ### Managing your extension's assets